xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 See [commas.md](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/commas.md).

 ### Non-standard pitch declaration
-Pitch can be declared as a period of oscillation, but it's coearced to Hz to preserve the meaning of relative notation as ratios of frequencies.
+Pitch can be declared as a period of oscillation, but it's coerced to Hz to preserve the meaning of relative notation as ratios of frequencies.

 E.g. `C4 = 10ms` has the same effect as `C4 = 100 Hz`.